moac123/sturents/README.md

 have any favourites.
 I know that might be true but it just seems odd right - surely some other posts should get at least one favourite?"

+ - In the favorite controller i added the missing where()

 ----

 "I think we have a problem somewhere; bunch of our original users seem to have blank emails.
 I know we had that